syncfusion-content/blazor-docs/blazor/scheduler/header-bar.md

 ### Customization using OnRenderCell event

-We can also customize the date header by using `OnRenderCell` event.
+The date header can be customized by using `OnRenderCell` event.
 In the `OnRenderCell`, the argument `RenderCellEventArgs` returns the `ElementType` as `DateHeader` when the date header is rendering.
-In the following example, we customized the date header's background color.

 ```cshtml
 @using Syncfusion.Blazor.Schedule